OSPREY COMMUNITY AMBASSADORS

 - OCAs will support data entry for co-curricular community engagement, via OspreyImpact.

-- OCAs will partake in training throughout the fall semester.
+- OCAs will partake in training at various points throughout the year.

 - OCAs will assist with marketing of co-curricular engagement opportunities and CCBL initiatives.